Components of hydronic floor heating systems

 Step 1: Preparation for installation

-Plan the best layout for the floor heating pipe
+• Plan the optimal layout for the floor-heating pipes

 Hoya’s elvan stone panels are a rather firm material.
 Therefore, a fairly even surface is required.

-Lay the insulation sheets.
-Two layers of insulation is strongly recommended for a better heating result.
+• Lay the insulation sheets.
+Two layers of insulation are strongly recommended for improved heating performance.

 Step 3: Install the PEX(PE-RT) Pipe

-Roll out the pipe pushing it into the channels of the bottom panels
+• Roll out the pipe and press it into the channels of the bottom panels

-Unroll the pipe hand over hand to avoid twisting or kinks
+• Uncoil the pipe to prevent twisting or kinking

 Step 05: Connect PEX Pipes and Flow Controllers to Distributor, and Connect the Distributor to the Boiler

-Connect PEX(16mm) pipes to the distributor(distribution manifold) using coupling sockets.
+• Connect the 16mm (1/2 inch) PEX pipes to the distributor(distribution manifold) using coupling sockets.

-Connect the flow manifold to hot water outlet of the boiler.
+• Connect the flow manifold to the hot water outlet of the boiler.

-Connect the return manifold to returning inlet of the boiler.
+• Connect the return manifold to the return inlet of the boiler.

 Step 2: Install the bottom panels

-Start laying the panels.
-Lay panels side by side along the edge of a wall in the most appropriate orientation.
+• Begin laying the panels side by placing side by side along the walls, oriented in the most appropriate direction for the room.

 Step 4: Install the top panels of HOYA ONDOL

-Use the rubber mallet hammer for easy work
+• Use the rubber mallet hammer to make the process easier

-Please make sure all the male panel clips of the top panels are securely positioned into the female clips of the bottom panels.
+• Ensure all the male clips on the top panels are securely engaged with the female clips on the bottom panels.

 Step 06: Configuration of Thermoregulator and Room Temperature Controller

-This installation step requires comprehensive understanding of thermoregulators and general boiler knowledge.
-It should be done by a highly skilled contractor.
+This installation step requires comprehensive knowledge of thermoregulators and general boiler systems.
+It should be performed by a highly skilled and licensed contractor.

-Discharge air in the pipes and the boiler.
-DK Navien boilers have the function of discharging air.
-However, we strongly recommend to discharge air in the system.
+• Purge air in the pipes and the boiler.
+Navien boilers have the function of auto-purging function; however, we strongly recommend manually purging air from the entire system as well.

-Initialize the thermoregulator and the boiler.
-It would take about 20 minutes without any system errors detected.
-It would take about 20 minutes to handle an error with one actuator.
-In many cases, errors are related with thermal sensor probes.
-Please make sure the thermal sensor probes are installed securely.
+• Initialize the thermoregulator and the boiler.
+The process typically takes about 20 minutes if no system errors are detected.
+If an error occurs with an actuator, resolving it generally takes about 20 minutes.
+In many cases, errors are caused by thermal sensor probes.
+Please make sure the thermal sensor probes are securely installed.